fury999io/WhatsappMassPing/README.md

 # WhatsappMassPing
-Ping every participants on a WhatsApp group quickly and automatically using this python script.
+Ping every participant on a WhatsApp group quickly and automatically using this python script.
 Works on WhatsApp Web or Desktop Client only.
 Note: The tool has been created for legitimate purposes.
 Spam or harmful uses are not recommended or promoted.
 ## Alert ⚠️